-Being heavily biased towards chronograph watches (at least, when it comes to so called ‘aviators’,) I must admit that I am almost in love with this mirror-polished Bell & Ross Vintage Original BR 126 Officer Chronograph timekeeper.
-Offered in a refined mid-sized body that seems to inspired by pilot’s watches of the pre-WWII era, this iteration of the BR 126 model brings you a convincing combination of a relatively clean, easy to read dial and a slightly modified version of a Swiss made automatic movement that is known for its reliability and precision.
+Being biased towards chronographs (at least, when it comes to so-called ‘aviators’,) I must admit that I am almost in love with this mirror-polished Bell & Ross Vintage Original BR 126 Officer Chronograph.
+Offered in a refined mid-sized body that is inspired by pilot’s watches of the pre-WWII era, this iteration of the BR 126 model brings you a convincing combination of a relatively clean, easy to read dial and a slightly modified version of a Swiss-made automatic movement that is known for its reliability and precision.

 Bell & Ross has just updated its popular range of vintage-styled “aviators” with the new Officer series, which includes a BR 126 chronograph and a BR 123 three-hands model.

 Just like the rest of the family, the BR 126 Officer Chronograph comes equipped with a standard-issue ETA 2894 chronograph movement.
-Based on the well-known ETA 2892 ebauche with an add-on chronograph module (a great caliber, but, from where I sit, not the best choice for a watch priced North of $4500: it would be more honest to put a modified ETA 7750 in a watch of such pedigree,) the modified version of the caliber features a “historic” bi-compax dial layout.
+Based on the well-known ETA 2892 ebauche with an add-on chronograph module (a great caliber, but, from where I sit, not the best choice for a product priced north of $4500: it would be more honest to put a modified ETA 7750 in a watch of such pedigree,) the modified version of the caliber features a “historic” bi-compax dial layout.

 While overwhelming majority of contemporary watches usually come with a tri-compax layout featuring three small totalizers for hours, minutes and small seconds while reserving the “big” central second hand to play the role of a chronograph second hand, most timekeepers from 1930’s-40’s were equipped with only two totalizers: one for seconds and one for minutes.

 The BR 126 series uses particularly this approach to time representation: there is a 60-second sub-dial at 3 o’clock and a 30-minute totalizer at 9 o’clock.
 And that is good.

-Thanks to this combination, the watch sports a well-balanced, clean look that greatly enhances its legibility and still doesn’t look too plain and simple.
+Thanks to this combination, the Black Officer Chronograph sports a well-balanced, clean look that greatly enhances its legibility and still doesn’t look too plain and simple.